-Surround your outdoor living space with color and fragrance this year by planting a new flower garden.
-Whether your space is a window box, a porch container, or a flower bed alongside your house, take time to plan your planting this spring for three seasons of blooms and foliage.
+Fill your outdoor living space with color and fragrance this year by planting a new flower garden.
+Whether your space is a window box, a porch container or a flower bed alongside your house, take time to plan your planting this spring for season after season of foliage and blooms.

-Before you go the the Garden Center and buy a cart full of plants, take some time to review these planting basics.
+Before you buy a cart full of plants, take some time to review these planting basics.
 Plan the flower bed, prep the soil and research the plants that will grow best in your climate.
 Getting it right the first time means less work and expense in the long run.

 Remember that more sun equals more blooms.
 A south-facing flower bed that gets six hours of sunlight is ideal for drought-resistant perennials like coreopsis and coneflower.
-Filtered light works, too, you can just choose from a different group of plants like shade-loving hosta and heuchera.
+Filtered light works also.
+Just choose from a different group of plants like shade-loving hosta and heuchera.

 Flower borders can be narrow or wide, from two feet up to eight feet.
 A wider flower border offers more opportunity to layer plants in clumps for a cottage garden look.
-Just be sure to build in room to maneuver when you need to prune, deadhead, or divide perennials.
+Build in room to maneuver when you need to prune, deadhead, or divide perennials.

 Once you determine the location, amend and improve the soil before the plants go in the ground.
 If this is a window box or container, buy a well-draining, moisture-retentive potting mix for the best start.
 Raised garden beds need a special mix of organic material and nutrients.
-Buy a raised garden soil or mix your own from ingredients at the Garden Center.
+Buy a raised garden soil or mix your own from amendments like garden soil, peat and compost.

 In a flower border, remove weeds and amend the soil.
 If this is a new bed, put down a layer of landscape fabric to block weeds and top with six inches or more of garden soil or top soil.
 In an existing bed, amend the soil with composted manure before planting.

 The ideal location will need adequate drainage.
 A swampy site is good for water-loving plants, but most perennials like dry feet.
 Consider, too, how you will water the garden.
 Is a garden hose nearby, or will you need a watering can to water by hand?
-An irrigation system may make things easier, and this may affect your choice of plants.
+An irrigation system will make gardening easier, and this will affect your choice of plants.

 Prioritize and plan your garden according to height, color and spacing.
 Place taller plants and shrubs in the back, smaller plants near the front.

-Consider ornamental grasses like Muhly grass and Fireworks Pennisetum to add height and structure.
+Consider ornamental grasses like Muhly grass and purple fountain grass to add height and structure.
 Use small shrubs like distylium, nandina, loropetalum, and ligustrum to anchor a flower bed and contribute evergreen interest in winter.

-For help planning plant lists for your region, check out these stories:
+For inspirational plant lists for your garden, check out this guide on planting perennials.

-If you’re planting a container or window box, this is the thriller, spiller, filler formula.
-Set the taller element near the back and fill in with colorful elements and a final fillip draping over the edge.
+When planting a container or window box, keep in mind the thriller, spiller, filler formula.
+Set the taller element near the back, fill in with colorful small blooms and a spreading plant draping over the edge.
 Choose colorful annuals for your flower beds and containers.

-One way to keep it simple is to begin with a few colors and add as you go along.
-When you select flowers, stay within a limited color palette.
+Your garden will grow along with your gardening skills.
+Begin with a limited color palette.
 Three colors is a good place to start.
 For example, shades of yellow, orange and red can create a monochromatic look, as can a serene selection of pinks and pale purples.

 In the fall, you can add bulbs either in the ground or containers, for spring blooms.
-As you learn more, you may want to expand by adding edibles like kale and herbs to your flower bed.
-You can try growing from flowers from seed; zinnias are easy and provide a fiesta of color in the summer heat.
+As you learn more, you can expand expand your skills by adding edibles like kale and herbs to your flower bed.
+You can try growing flowers from seed.
+Zinnias are easy and provide a fiesta of color in the summer heat.
 Learn more about caring for your flower garden.